 Workaround: set both properties to the same value, or remove those properties altogether.
 Note: this is due to the fact that HTML5 does not support a different cap for the Start and the End of a line.
 The default value of those properties is: Flat.

-- It is recommended that you explicitly set a fixed Width (in pixels) for ChildWindows, otherwise they may take the size of the whole page.
+- It is recommended that you explicitly set a fixed Width and Height (in pixels) for ChildWindows, otherwise they may take the size of the whole page.

 WCF and HTTP-related limitations: